Dear All,

 From India, Mumbai

-I think he should go for negotiation with the company if the term / clause has been injected in his contract only while others already got their FNF so this is discriminatory in nature and unfair, so this is suggested to go for negotiation by highlighting these all and with this way this could be resolve without going to the court.
+I think he should go for negotiation with the company if the term/clause has been included in his contract while others have already received their FNF.
+This situation is discriminatory and unfair.
+Therefore, it is suggested to engage in negotiation by highlighting these issues.
+By doing so, this matter could be resolved without resorting to court proceedings.

 From India, Noida